buithehai1994/food101-Transfer-Learning/README.md

   - Detailed steps and strategies used for fine-tuning the selected model.
 - **Recommendations**
   - Discussion on remaining issues, limitations, and potential future improvements.
+  -
+## Acknowledgments

+This project is based on the dataset consolidated from census data in the USA and its documentation provided for educational purposes.
+(Dataset is from the **Master of Data Science and Innovation** course of University of Technology Sydney, and it is the asset of TD School)